Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Visual Semantic Confidence

 \section{Visual Semantic Confidence}

-In MLLMs, an input image is first divided into patches, producing visual tokens $v_1,\cdots,v_m$.
-A vision encoder followed by a projector maps each token to a visual embedding $E_{v_i}$.
-These visual embeddings are then concatenated with textual embeddings to form a single sequence, which is fed into the base LLM.
+In MLLMs, an input image is first divided into patches, producing visual tokens $v_1, \cdots, v_m$.
+After encoding by the visual encoder and projector, these visual tokens are concatenated with text embeddings to form a single sequence, which is then fed into the base LLM.
 The final hidden states are passed through an unembedding matrix to generate logits over the vocabulary.
-Applying a softmax to the logit at the last position yields the conditional probability for the current generation context, which the model uses to predict the next token: $p(t_{i}|t_{<i}) \propto \mathrm{softmax}(\mathrm{logit}_{t-1})$.
+Applying a softmax to the logit at the last position yields the conditional probability for the current generation context, which the model uses to predict the next token: $p(t_{i}\mid t_{<i}) \propto \mathrm{softmax}(\mathrm{logit}_{t-1})$.

-Logits provide a concrete representation of semantic information~\cite{IC}.
-The score associated with each token in the logit vector reflects the model’s confidence in selecting that token within the current context.
-Analogously, visual logits capture the underlying visual semantics of each visual token, as illustrated in \Cref{fig:vl_case}.
-We refer to this mechanism in multimodal large language models (MLLMs) as Visual Semantic Confidence (VSC).
-The score of each word in the visual logits denotes the degree of semantic correlation between that word and the corresponding visual token.
-Accordingly, aggregating the semantic confidence over all visual tokens for a given word yields that word’s overall semantic confidence across the entire image.
-Consequently, \textbf{the VSC mechanism enables token-level visual grounding}
+Logits provide a concrete representation of semantic information~\cite{IC}, where the score associated with each token reflects the model's confidence in the semantic consistency between that token and the current context.
+Analogously, visual logits capture the underlying visual semantics of each visual token; specifically, the score of a word within the visual logits quantifies the semantic correlation between that word and the corresponding visual context, as illustrated in \Cref{fig:vl_case}.
+We term this phenomenon in MLLMs Visual Semantic Confidence (VSC).
+By aggregating these semantic confidence scores across all visual tokens for a given word, we derive the word's overall semantic confidence relative to the entire image.
+Intuitively, \textbf{the VSC mechanism can enable token-level visual grounding}.
+We discuss the VSC mechanism in two scenarios: \Cref{sec:object-directed} details visual grounding with direct visual demands (\emph{e.g.}, VQA), while \Cref{sec:object-agnostic} addresses cases without explicit visual demands (\emph{e.g.}, image captioning).